TodePond/TodePondDotCom/wikiblogardenite/normal-gender-feelings/readme.md

 What is a gender feeling?

-A gender feeling is how you feel about your— I mean—
+A gender feeling is how you feel about your—

 We all have gender feelings.